Research Programmes (IRP)

 An IRP or Follow-up program will typically include besides daily interactions among the participants, the following scientific events:

 b) International conference and/or workshops, 3 to 5 days long, preferably open to researchers not participating in the programme.

 c) Advanced courses addressed to graduate students.
 The CRM encourages the production of edited notes of the courses, which may be published in the Birkhäuser series Advanced Courses in Mathematics CRM Barcelona.

 IRP and Follow-up participants benefit from the CRM well established experience staff and the comfortable premises, with the commodities of a campus environment and the nearby entertainment of the lively city of Barcelona.
 The CRM can host up to 25 research visitors at the same time during an IRP and Follow-up and offers its administrative staff to manage the Programme and its facilities.
 Each IRP and Follow-up program has a starting basic funding which is later enhanced by successful applications from outside funds.
 IRP’s and Follow-up programs have separated budgets.
 Budgets for the Follow-up programs are fixed after the corresponding IRP program about a year before the starting of the Follow-up.

 The coordinators and other members of the Scientific Committee are kindly asked to assist in the fund-raising from outside sources.
 CRM will assist the Scientific Committee with all the administrative work related to these applications.

-Once the programme has been approved by the CRM, the organisers will be contacted by the Director in order to agree on the following:
+Once the programme has been approved by the CRM, the organisers will be contacted by the Scientific Activities Coordinator to agree on the following:

 a) Final dates and length of the programme.